Diamond Hill

 Difficulty: Moderate

 Situated on the rugged west coast of Ireland, the weather here can be incredibly changeable.
-Wind and rain do dominate the Bens, but on a clear day the draw of the mountains can be undeniable.
+Wind and rain do dominate the Bens, but on a clear day, the draw of the mountains can be undeniable.

 While there are many routes to hike in the area, varying in difficulty, there is one trail to rule them all… The Diamond Hill Loop.

-While it does not reach the elevation of the neighboring Bens, this is no walk on a sandy Clifden beach.
+While it does not reach the elevation of the neighbouring Bens, this is no walk on a sandy Clifden beach.
 The 400m of elevation gain will get the heart pumping and offer you some spectacular views over the nearby beaches and surrounding peaks.

 Diamond Hill Loop: The Route